-The Company concluded that the value of the note is predominantly based on a fixed monetary amount known at the date of issuance, to be converted into shares of common stock, at a conversion price per share reflecting a discount of 40% conversion price Accordingly, the note was classified as a liability and is measured at its fair value, pursuant to the provisions of ASC 480-10.
+The Company concluded that the value of the note is predominantly based on a fixed monetary amount known at the date of issuance, to be converted into shares of common stock, at a conversion price per share reflecting a discount of 40% from the conversion price Accordingly, the note was classified as a liability and is measured at its fair value at each reporting date, pursuant to the provisions of ASC 480-10.
 Upon the consummation of the IPO, the convertible note was automatically converted into the Company's common stock based on its contractual terms and conditions.
 (See note 10).

-dd.
+bb.
 Convertible loan